 (e) Removal from office.
-A commissioner may only be removed for just cause either at the discretion of the Mayor, or upon a two-thirds vote of the Committee on Public Safety and then a two-thirds vote of all members of the City Council.
-Just cause includes, but is not limited to: incompetence, neglect of duty, gross misconduct or criminal conduct of the type that threatens to impair or undermine public confidence in the Commission, or other acts of nonfeasance, malfeasance or misfeasance in office.
+A Commissioner may only be removed for Just Cause either at the discretion of the Mayor or by the City Council, upon a majority vote of the members of the Committee on Public Safety and then a two-thirds vote of all members of the City Council.
 Before directing a removal, the Mayor shall provide written notice of such intent to the Chairman of the Committee on Public Safety, who, within 30 days of the date of said notice, may convene a meeting of the Committee on Public Safety to adopt a resolution overriding the intended removal, which must be passed by a two-thirds majority vote of the City Council to be effective.
-The Mayor or City Council must provide written notice to the affected Commissioner, which shall describe with specificity the reason for removal.
+The Mayor or City Council must provide written notice that describes with specificity the reason for removal to the affected Commissioner.